 The first few months of the year are usually active for investing as new contribution room becomes available and the RRSP deadline approaches.
 As long as I have some contribution room in my RRSP, I maximize my RRSP opportunities to put my money at work.
 If there are no surprises, during the year, the first few months of the year is when I do most of my investing with new money.

-I have received my tax refund and since I maximized my RRSP contribution in February, some of the money is needed to pay bak the line of credit but some of it will be invested in the coming month.
+I have received my tax refund and since I maximized my RRSP contribution in February, some of the money is needed to pay back the line of credit but some of it will be invested in the coming months.

-Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10/10 rule where a stock must have increase its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase annually.
+Considering my investing strategy for selecting a stock is based on the Chowder Rule and the 10-10 rule where a stock must have increased its dividend by 10% on average over 10 years, it’s understandable that I can see a good increase annually.
 See the growth below which includes dividend from new money invested as well as DRIP shares.

 It takes a while to have enough money to DRIP shares effectively.
 85% of my holdings are now able to DRIP at least one share.
 If you cannot DRIP, focus on the minimum you are willing to invest based on your cost.
 Questrade is the cheapest when starting.
 With the 1% cost approach, you can invest as little as $600.